auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-branding.md

 ## Universal login and login pages

-[Universal Login](/universal-login) is the recommended method for authenticating users, and it centers around use of the Login Page.
-You can customize the Login Page via the Dashboard to support your organization's branding requirements [Simple customizations](/universal-login#simple-customization) can be made that include changes to the logo, primary color, or background color, as well as more [advanced customizations](/universal-login#advanced-customization) that require you to directly modify the script powering the page itself.
+[Universal Login](/universal-login) is the recommended method for authenticating users, and it centers around use of the Login page.
+You can customize the Login page via the Dashboard to support your organization's branding requirements [Simple customizations](/universal-login#simple-customization) can be made that include changes to the logo, primary color, or background color, as well as more [advanced customizations](/universal-login#advanced-customization) that require you to directly modify the script powering the page itself.

 ::: panel Best Practice
-If you choose to customize Universal Login page script then we strongly recommend that you make use of version control, and deploy to your Auth0 tenant via [deployment automation](/architecture-scenarios/implementation/b2c/b2c-deployment) or one of the alternative strategies described [here](s/universal-login/version-control).
+If you choose to customize Universal Login page script then we strongly recommend that you make use of version control, and deploy to your Auth0 tenant via [deployment automation](/architecture-scenarios/implementation/b2c/b2c-deployment) or one of the [alternative strategies](/universal-login/version-control).
 :::

 Auth0 widgets, such as Lock (https://auth0.com/lock), integrate seamlessly with Universal Login to provide out-of-box support for user login and sign up; Lock also has built-in support for multiple languages which can be leveraged to satisfy the requirements of an [international audience](/libraries/lock/v11/i18n).
 Alternatively the Auth0 JavaScript SDK (/libraries/auth0js) can be utilized when providing for a fully customized UX, using technologies such as React or Angular.